When You Arrive

 The observatory track is about 2 miles of forest road with a speed limit of 15 mph.
 The track is readily passable with care by all vehicles (including camper-vans) however may be unsuitable for low-suspension sports cars.
 It takes about 10 minutes to drive up the track from the main road to the observatory.

 Please be aware that the track up to the observatory is an off road track and in winter time, snow and ice can make driving condtions difficult.
 If we feel conditions have become too difficult for normal 2 wheel drive vehicles, we hire in specialist off road vehicles to ferry you up the track, allowing you to leave your car parked safely in the lower car park near to the main road.

 At Kielder we want you to enjoy the night sky at its best--and that means curbing white light.
-It takes up to 45 minutes for your eyes to become fully dark adapted, but that can be lost in a fraction of a second by a carelessly pointed torch or car head light.
+If you have a red light torch please bring this along, if not then a white light torch is fine.
+However please bear in mind it takes up to 45 minutes for your eyes to become fully dark adapted, but that can be lost in a fraction of a second by a carelessly pointed torch or car head light.
 To make sure we all stay happily in the dark, the following simple rules will apply.

 - Strictly no laser pointers.

 - Please don't blind other guests with powerful head torches - please keep torches pointing down

 - For our part, we will ensure that any white light observatory lighting is switched off or masked apart from where need be to comply with health and safety regulations.
 At Kielder we take light pollution seriously.
 We will marshal the observatory and politely enforce these simple rules.